 CONCLUSIONS: Features of the social and healthcare environments operating at the meso-level, as well as PWID's individual characteristics, appear to enhance or mitigate the effect of stigma as a barrier to SSP enrollment.
 SSPs opening in locations with high stigma against PWID need to ensure low threshold and friendly services, protect their clients from police and mobilize PWID networks to promote enrollment.

 This research has been supported by National Institute on Drug Abuse (NIDA) (UG3 DA044798-02S1; PIs: Young and Cooper).

 Ibragimov, Umedjon; Cooper, Katherine E.; Batty, Evan; Ballard, April M.; Fadanelli, Monica; Gross, Skylar B.; Klein, Emma M.; Lockard, Scott; Young, April M.; and Cooper, Hannah L. F., "Factors that Influence Enrollment in Syringe Services Programs in Rural Areas: A Qualitative Study among Program Clients in Appalachian Kentucky" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 77.